Sticky (Kiss of Life song)

 "Sticky" is a song by South Korean girl group Kiss of Life.
 It was released as a digital single by S2 Entertainment on July 1, 2024, and includes the B-side track "Te Quiero".

 Background and release

 After the success of Kiss of Life's previous single "Midas Touch" from the single album of the same name, on June 21, 2024, it was announced that the group would be making a summer comeback with the digital single "Sticky" on July 1 later that year.
 On June 24, a teaser featuring a portion of the song was released.
 Concept photos were released on the subsequent day.
 On June 27, a teaser for the single's music video was released.
 On July 1, the single was released on all the digital platforms alongside its music video.

 Japanese version

-On October 15, 2025, Kiss of Life released the Japanese version of "Sticky", serving as a pre-release for their upcoming Japanese debut extended play Tokyo Mission Start.
+On October 15, 2025, Kiss of Life released the Japanese version of "Sticky", serving as a pre-release for their Japanese debut extended play, Tokyo Mission Start.